 “a lot of people doing a little, is better than a few people doing a lot”.

-Across the country Socks and Chocs now inspires collections of socks, chocs, sleeping bags and gloves for homeless people within local communities.
-They’ve also extended their support to provide emergency B&B funding for homeless organisations across the country, fund rehab places for those homeless people suffering addictions and pay the rent when shelters are at risk of closing.
+Across the country Socks and Chocs now inspire collections of socks, chocs, sleeping bags, and gloves for homeless people within local communities.
+They’ve also extended their support to provide emergency B&B funding for homeless organizations across the country, fund rehab places for those homeless people suffering addictions, and pay the rent when shelters are at risk of closing.

 Because we’re all different and have preferences over how we’d like to help, as well as being governed by the time we have available, Socks and Chocs offers a number of ways in which you can support their cause, including starting your own local collection (where they will help you get started), so do visit their page to see what action you can take to join the Socks and Chocs mission.